Picard777/WeatherAPIapp/README.md

 Weather CLI App (Python)

-A simple command-line weather application written in Python that retrieves current weather data for a city using the OpenWeatherMap API.
+A simple command-line weather application written in Python that retrieves current weather data for a city using the OpenWeatherMap API, the API KEY in the code is deactivated.
 Project idea from: https://roadmap.sh/projects/weather-api-wrapper-service, thank you!

 The app: